-BBC Future Media and Technology focuses on innovative new technology formats.
+BBC Future Media and Technology (FM&T) focuses on innovative new technology formats.
 They aim to provide content and navigation on demand and engage in two-way communication with audiences via different devices.
 FM&T is concerned with the creation and development of services and applications across the BBC.

 A number of technical challenges faced this project, therefore structured documentation and training sessions were organised at the outset to share knowledge and plan for deployment.
 An in-depth user experience phase was undertaken to ensure that the finished application had the user’s needs at the heart of its design.Box UK developed a sophisticated Java service that aggregates numerous travel data updates from various sources in various formats into a single, scalable, auto-updating feed.
 Our team also implemented custom functionality including user preferences, searching and auto-detection of mobile devices, to ensure that the finished site was informative, interactive and user-friendly.